top of page

 The cat I adopted from you isn't working out. // I have to move to a new apartment and my new landlord doesn't allow cats.

 We at Happy Cat have a liberal Return Policy.
-If you cannot keep your cat and have no family members that can take your beloved pet in, for whatever reason--no matter how long you've had it--you can return it to the sanctuary.
-We prefer that you do this rather than abandon it at a kill shelter, on the streets, or in the woods.
+If you cannot keep your cat/kitten and have no family members that can take your beloved pet in, for whatever reason--no matter how long you've had it--you can return it to the sanctuary.
+We prefer that you do this rather than abandon it at a kill shelter, put it out on the streets, or in the woods.
 You will not be refunded your adoption fee, but you will have peace of mind knowing that the cat will be in a safe environment.

 If I adopt a cat or kitten from you, will it already be neutered / spayed and have all of its shots?